Delaware First Offenders Program

 - Your license is not suspended or revoked for any reason which would prevent the issuance of the IID license

 The IID license provides unlimited Class D driving authority, provided you are driving the specified vehicle equipped with the ignition interlock device and have the IID license in your possession.

 Any individual arrested for DUI must schedule an evaluation with the Delaware Evaluation and Referral Program (DERP).

-An individual may request an evaluation following their arrest, an evaluation will be ordered by the court, or by DMV.
+An individual may request an evaluation following their arrest, and an evaluation will be ordered by the court or by DMV.
 The evaluation costs $100.00.
 There is a $35.00 missed appointment fee.
 The evaluation and referral of a DUI offender is an information gathering and analysis process.
 The client meets individually with an evaluator to construct a personal history, including medical, legal, social, and psychological information.
 The evaluation takes approximately 1+ hours.

 The evaluation consists of: